Home > Events > Paris Plage

 Bathing and swimming in Bassin de La Villette

-swimming project in Paris Bassin de La Villette
+swimming in Paris Bassin de La Villette

-3 bathing pool zones in Paris
+4 bathing pool zones in Paris

 Free admission.
 Changing rooms, showers, facilities, deckchairs and parasols are provided.
-The bathing area of the La Villette pool (pools, toilets and cabins) is accessible to wheelchair users.

-This supervised bathing zone measuring 90 meters long and 16 meters wide features three pools of different sizes and depths all connected together and located at Quai de Loire downstream from the footbridge ‘Passerelle de la Moselle'.
+This supervised bathing zone measuring 90 meters long and 16 meters wide features 4 pools of different sizes and depths all connected together and located at Quai de Loire downstream from the footbridge ‘Passerelle de la Moselle'.

-• 1 fun-filled 40cm bathing pool for children
+• 2 fun-filled 40cm bathing pool for children

-• 1small pool 120 cm deep,
+• 1small pool with maximum 120 cm deep,

 • 1 large pool dedicated only for expert swimmers with a maximal depth of 2 m.